zukunft/zukunft.com/docs/code_functions_all.md

 \-- to review
     \-- load_terms
         \-- expression - load all missing terms used in the expression
-    \-- load_phrases
-        \-- expression - @return phrase_list with the phrases that should be added to the result of a formula
     \-- phr_verb_lst
         \-- expression - similar to phr_lst, but
 \-- to deprecate
     \-- element_list_with_load
-        \-- expression - @return phrase_list with the phrases that should be added to the result of a formula
+        \-- expression - load all missing terms used in the expression
     \-- load_result_phrases
         \-- expression - get the phrases that should be added to the result of a formula
 \-- filter elements